 If you need further advice, please contact the EPA Environment Line to be connected to an EPA officer.

 What is the EPA doing?

 The EPA will continue to fulfil our responsibilities as the state’s primary environmental regulator while maintaining the health and safety of staff, communities, industry and other partners.
-That includes working to minimise any disruptions to our regulatory activities, to offer industry and businesses that hold an environment protection licence with the EPA guidance if needed, and asking for cooperation from industry and partners.
+That includes working to minimise any disruptions to our regulatory activities, to offer guidance to industry and businesses that hold an environment protection licence with the EPA, and asking for cooperation from industry and partners.

-The EPA has a business continuity plan in place which is being reviewed regularly based on the most up-to-date advice, to enable us to respond and continue to meet our regulatory responsibilities.
-The plan includes allowing staff to work remotely where appropriate so that the EPA continues to minimise risks to the environment and human health, prevent environmental and community harm and to continue pollution response activities.
+The EPA has a business continuity plan which is reviewed regularly to enable us to continue to meet our regulatory responsibilities.
+The plan includes allowing staff to work remotely where appropriate so we continue to minimise risks to the environment and human health, prevent environmental and community harm and to carry on with pollution response activities.